bananenbiegerei/mitosis/README.md

 _Do not manually upload files to the live server.
 Install the theme in the backend with the zipfile (unless it's for an emergency fix)._

-## Fork for WMDE projects
+## Fork for BB Starter Theme projects

-To recycle the wmde theme for different projects you can for the wmde theme.
+To recycle the bb theme for different projects you can for the bb theme.

-1. Fork the main repo: got to bitbucket and fork there
+1. Fork the main repo: got to github and fork there
 2. Clone the forked repo
 3. Install blocks submodule: ``` git submodule update --init --recursive ```
 4. Cleanup unecessary file